cdscih/interviews-prep/system_design/README.md

 If the master db goes down, one of the slaves takes its place and creates a new slave.

 NOTE: The more slaves you have the less consistent your system will be.

-### DBs Storage Scaling (sharding)

-To scale the capacity/storage of dbs you either want to parition the tables in sub tables each having a subset of the original columns, which is a vertical type of scaling, or each having a subset of rows, which would be an horizontal type of scaling.

-The way you would partition horizontally a table is by taking a column which stores some sort of ID, like user ids or locations ids, hash it, then divide the load through doing a mod of the result of the hash.

-NOTE: Using a single hash function will make you have issues once you need to add more capacity to the db.
-The way you could solve that is by using a partion to store inside other N partitions, like recursive calls, or by using [Consisten Hashing](https://youtu.be/zaRkONvyGr8).

 ### DBs Writes Scaling